 \subsection{Generating ribbonless graphs}

-\paragraph{A local algorithm to generate RGs from RGs.} Here we present an algorithm to generate an RG from a given RG and two subsets of its node set that will be marginalised over and conditioned on.
-This algorithm is local in the sense that, after determining the ancestor set of the conditioning set, it looks solely for all {\sf V}s in the graph and not for longer paths.
-Later in this section we will show that a graph generated by the algorithm is an RG and it induces the marginal and conditional independence model of the input graph by using $m$-separation.
+\emph{A local algorithm to generate RGs from RGs.} Here we present an algorithm to generate an RG from a given RG and two subsets of its node set that will be marginalised over and conditioned on.
+This algorithm is local in the sense that, after determining the ancestor set of the conditioning set, it looks solely for all {\textsf V}s in the graph and not for longer paths.
+Later in this section, we will show that a graph generated by the algorithm is an RG and it induces the marginal and conditional independence model of the input graph by using $m$-separation.

 Suppose that $H$ is an RG and consider $M$ and $C$ two disjoint subsets of the node set.
-There are $10$ possible non-isomorphic {\sf V}s in an RG, displayed in Table \ref{tab:21}.
-Notice that this table generates endpoint-identical edges to the given {\sf V}s.
-We now define the following algorithm, derived from \citep{wer94} and \citep{kos02}.
-See also the appendix of \citep{wer08}. \begin{alg} \text{$\alpha_{RG}(H;M,C)$: (Generating an RG from a ribbonless graph $H$)}\\ Start from $H$. \begin{description} \item[] Generate an endpoint identical edge between the endpoints of collider {\sf V}s with inner node in $C\cup \an(C)$ and non-collider {\sf V}s with inner node in $M$, i.e.\ generate an appropriate edge as in Table \ref{tab:21} between the endpoints of every {\sf V} with inner node in $M$ or $C\cup \an(C)$ if the edge of the same type does not already exist. \end{description} Apply the previous step until no other edge can be generated.
-Then remove all nodes in $M\cup C$. \end{alg}
+There are $10$ possible non-isomorphic {\textsf V}s in an RG, displayed in Table~\ref{tab:21}.
+Notice that this table generates endpoint-identical edges to the given {\textsf V}s.
+We now define the following algorithm, derived from \citep {wer94} and \citep{kos02}.
+See also the appendix of \citep{wer08}. \begin{alg} $\alpha_{\mathrm{RG}}(H;M,C)$ (Generating an RG from a ribbonless graph $H$):